WasmEdge/docs/docs/start/build-and-run/cli.md

 # The `wasmedge` CLI

-After installing WasmEdge, you can use the `wasmedge` CLI to execute a WASM files.
-We will cover how to run WASM files with WasmEdge on your own machine and Docker images.
+After installing WasmEdge, you can use the `wasmedge` CLI to execute WASM files.
+We will cover how to run WASM files with WasmEdge on your machine and Docker images.

 The `wasmedge` binary is a command line interface (CLI) program that runs WebAssembly programs.

 - If the WebAssembly program contains a `main()` function, `wasmedge` would execute it as a standalone program in the command mode.
 - If the WebAssembly program contains one or more exported public functions, `wasmedge` could invoke individual functions in the reactor mode.

-By default, the `wasmedge` will execute WebAssembly programs in interpreter mode, and execute the AOT-compiled `.so`, `.dylib`, `.dll`, or `.wasm` (universal output format) in AOT mode.
+By default, the `wasmedge` will execute WebAssembly programs in interpreter mode and execute the AOT-compiled `.so`, `.dylib`, `.dll`, or `.wasm` (universal output format) in AOT mode.
 If you want to accelerate the WASM execution, we recommend to [compile the WebAssembly with the AOT compiler](aot.md) first.

 <!-- prettier-ignore -->
 :::note